 The existent stone is likely a 17th-century reproduction: it would be an improbable anachronism for the Guild of Apothecaries logo to have appeared on a 14th c. stone.
-I have therefore removed the Apothecaries' gilded advertisement from this image of the papermaker's stone.

 The use of the word "cotton" here is a red herring due to ambiguity in the original terminology, meant to distinguish paper from parchment or vellum; the papers of the time were made from linen and hemp.
 Translation courtesy of Neil Harris/IHL.